 And, I also benefited from working along side several professional actors, school teachers and others who were used to speaking in front of others---Mike Lorenz would be at the top of that List, along with Don Munsell, Bob Glassman, Doug Miller, John McCoy, and Bob Levering.
 They knew so well the adage "whatever you put into your spiel, you'll get out of it..."All great examples for me to be sure and I constantly honed my spiel and looked forward to every trip---pure entertainment.

-The result was a small group of perhaps 6-7 skippers who were, in a phrase, "the best the Jungle Cruise had ever seen..."
-If I may dispense with any hint of humility, we were good --- we were very, very good.
-In today's terms, mix a little bit of Steve Martin with some Chris Rock, sprinkle with a touch of Don Rickles, and you pretty much have the picture.
-It wasn't slapstick. "aren't I funny" humor...it was a carefully thought out, highly creative performance, in every sense of the word.
-Anyway, a major aspect of our fun and success was audience involvement in our spiel, and I personally took every chance I could to involve every kid, grandmother or family I could in my spiel.
+The result was a small group of perhaps 6-7 skippers whose humor could be described as a mix of Steve Martin, Chris Rock, and a touch of Don Rickles.
+It was all carefully thought out ahead of time, since a major aspect of our fun and success was audience involvement in our spiel.
+I personally took every chance I could to involve each kid, grandmother, or family in my spiel to make them feel as special as possible.

 And so after more than six years on the Jungle Cruise, more than 20,000 spiels/trips, and countless interactions with guests of all kinds, I never thought I would be at a loss for words....except for, well, uh ...those three times!